andrzej-augustyniak/recruitment-task-2/README.md

 ```
 #### notes

-* There should be a compatibility check on item selection before any other action.
+* Compatibility check could be implemented.
+This could be done on item selection before any other action.
 Prompt should be displayed if compatibility check fails.
 * Rendered car implementation could contain several overlapping image layers with transparent background.
 Currently it only takes into consideration color selection.
 * Class naming could be refactored.
 BEM or just namespacing all the classes.
 Depending on needs.
 * Tabs component should be implemented for easier navigation, currently it's hardcoded